Tier 1: Foundational (a gap here is a significant review finding)

 - Entity type verification.
 Broker-only authority means tendering to them is double-brokering.

-Tier 3: Gold standard (strongest defense)
+Tier 3: Gold standard (most thorough documentation)

 - Signed carrier safety attestation.
 Pre-trip inspection, driver fitness, valid CDL, HOS compliance, insurance currency, drug testing program.